 I am reading the FOUNDERS’ BIBLE.
-I have already read many of the articles and received fresh motivation to read the Bible because of the articles about the founding of the United States.
-David Barton- who has an organization called WallBuilders– is a unique historian and he has helped provided article for the Founders’ Bible that put the spot light on the unique way in which the Founders of our nation were very aware of the direct correlation between Scriptural truth and the roots of our American order.
+I read many of the articles and received fresh motivation to read the Bible because of the articles about the founding of the United States.
+David Barton- who has an organization called WallBuilders– is a unique historian who collected articles for the Founders’ Bible putting the focus on the unique way in which the Founders of our nation linked Scriptural truth to the roots of our American order.
 Barton believes that history should be told through the lives of great individuals and that men and women catch truth by relating to great historical figures.

 The Founders of our nation demonstrate some of the same courage and integrity that we see in Biblical leaders like Samuel and King David.
 The United States Constitution was inspired by the covenants made with Abraham and Abraham’s descendants; i.e., the Constitution is a covenant between the people of the several states and the federal government.
 From the time of the earliest colonies in the New World, believers entered into such covenants in order to govern themselves.
 They took their inspiration from the numerous examples of written covenants in the Old and New Testaments.

 In fact the concept of a “testament” itself, as understood by the established usage in the early colonies, was synonymous with the term “Covenant”.
 Thus, the Calvinistic believers came to the New World in order to establish what they called a New Jerusalem modeled after the Old Covenant Commonwealth of Israel and the early Christian Church in the New Covenant Book of Acts!